 …past the railway and hopped into the car in search of our next home in Sri Lanka – The Vivanta by Taj.

-We checked in fairly quickly, arriving to a bottle of wine and rather colourful sweets, both of which I ignored in rather uncharacteristic fashion as I headed over to the spa for a massage booked in by TUI prior to our arrival.
-I’m a sucker for a good massage and I started to get the idea that the folks at TUI definitely knew this before we even arrived in Sri Lanka.
+We checked in fairly quickly, arriving at a bottle of wine and rather colourful sweets, both of which I ignored in a rather uncharacteristic fashion as I headed over to the spa for a massage booked before our arrival.
+I’m a sucker for a good massage.

 Massages over, I set out to relax by the hotel pool with lunch and cocktails…